 If you’re a stilettos kind of girl, consider leaving heels at home.
 People do dress smartly to go out to dinner and for drinks, but the cobblestone streets can make walking precarious, especially at night.
 If you do bring nice shoes, make sure you’ve had practice!

 If jonesing for the beach, it is still close by.
 You can easily stay in Loulé, then venture down to the water for the day.
 Or, stay on the beach and hike through the mountains for a few days when you’re ready to indulge in some adventure.
+If you also want to experience the beauty of Portugal one day, it might be wise to Compare Portugal Visa Prices first.

 Check out the Loulé Criativo site for a list of workshops and things to do in the area.
 You could spend the whole day mastering the art of bread making or silkscreen printing, to name a few.
 There’s also information about the beautiful surrounding villages full of golden churches, bakeries and scenic walking trails.